Joash09/SICP_Notes/README.md

     - car of "backbone" pair points to key-value pair
     - cdr of "backbone" pair points to next backbone pair
     - 2d tables are represented with 2 "backbone" chains
+    - *Memoization/tabulation*: increase the performance of algorithms by storing previously calculated values